maizzuu/data-structures-lab/documentation/testing_document.md

 `poetry run invoke coverage-report`

+### Coverage report

-After that the report can be found from htmlcov/index.html, or it can be opened with the command
+After running the tests, the report can be found in htmlcov/index.html, or it can be opened with the command

 `poetry run invoke open-report`